-- 1. Make sure your \\\\\, candidate number and date of birth are correct before you start. - 2.
-You can test the \\\\\\ before you start.
-If there is a problem, tell the invigilator. - 3.
+- 1. 'If you want to change the size of the text before you start, you can use the settings tab the lines in the top right of the screen. - 2.
+You can the text by selecting the text and clicking on the pen icon that appears above the text. - 3.
 You can change the volume whenever you want.
-Use the controller in the top \\\\\ corner. - 4.
+Use the volume bar in the bottom of the screen. - 4.
 There is time to look at the questions and to check your answers.
-If you need to, you can \\\\\ your answers at any time during the test. - 5. \\\\\ the test when someone tells you to. - If you need more information about the test or the tasks, you can click on - 7.
-You can \\\\\ your screen if you need to leave the room, but be careful because the test doesn't stop! - Make sure you are listening to the right question.
-Click on the numbers at the bottom or use the \\\\\ to see the next question. - If you are not sure about an answer and want to check it later, you can click on \\\\\' and the question number becomes a circle. - At the end, check you have answered ALL the questions.
-You know you have answered a question because the question number turns \\\\\\ and has a line under it.
+If you need to, you can your answers at any time during the test. - 5. the test when someone tells you to. - 6.
+If you don't know the answer and want to come back to a question, you can click on the flag to the right of the question.
+The flag will turn . - 7.
+Make sure you are listening to the right question.
+Click on the numbers at the bottom or use the to see the next question. - 8.
+At the end, check you have answered ALL the questions.
+You know you have answered a question because the question number has a line above it.